 Prior to Test

-Had a barium contrast x-ray within the last 4 days
+Whether you had a barium contrast x-ray within the last 4 days

 Description of Test